santhoshse7en/HIV/README.md

 - Keywords
 - Summary

 ***Every code placed under selected region folder and proper comments are added to every piece of code for better understanding.
-Above information with appropriate column headers and stored the data in csv/sheet.***
+Above collected information with appropriate column headers and stored the data in csv/sheet.***

 - [ ] Data Extraction...